BethanyG/python-lab/labs/lab1.md

 stop drawing when the turtle moves, and `turtle.pendown()` will continue drawing.
 This will be handy if I want to draw windows on my house.

-# Functions
+# Advanced Topic: Functions

-Let's look at some harder things.
+Let's look at something really tricky.

 * Download `lab1.py` from `labs` folder.
 * In IDLE, go to `File > Open` and open `lab1.py`.
 A new window will appear.

+The file `lab1.py` is an example of a *source* file.
+It has all of the instructions you could give to the *prompt* (remember: `>>>`), but you only have to type it once.
+A prompt is handy when you want to experiment with commands.
+A source file is handy when you want to save your commands for later.

-* In this window, go to `Run > Run Module`.
+* In the `lab1.py` window, go to the menu `Run > Run Module`.

 Now you can give new commands like:
 ```python